|Project Team||Design Architect：Jun Mitsui & Associates

 The Mitsui Memorial Museum opened in 2005 as the successor to the Mitsui Bunko Annex after its relocation to the Mitsui Main Building in Nihonbashi, a place of deep connection to the Mitsui Family and Mitsui Group.

-Taking place roughly 16 years after the opening of the museum and coinciding with the renewal of the museum’s facilities, these renovations aimed to enhance the viewing environment as well as improve energy saving and aspects of safety such as infectious disease prevention.
+Taking place roughly 16 years after the opening of the museum and coinciding with the renewal of the museum’s facilities, these renewals aimed to enhance the viewing environment as well as improve energy saving and aspects of safety such as infectious disease prevention.

 Careful planning with a sensitive approach to lighting and materials was required as the museum exhibits outstanding Japanese and Asian artworks collected and passed down by the Mitsui family.
 Through many on-site visits and tests, new materials and colors were meticulously selected to ensure that they properly harmonized with the space.